MicrosoftDocs/azure-devops-docs/docs/pipelines/create-first-pipeline.md

 ::: moniker range="<= azure-devops-2020"

-When you're ready you can publish the draft to merge the changes into your build pipeline.
+When you're ready, you can publish the draft to merge the changes into your build pipeline.

 ::: moniker-end